 Step 10.
 Press the crusts together and crimp the edges to seal the crust.
 Trim the excess crust before crimping, if needed (I usually don’t need to).

 Step 11.
-Place the pie in the refrigerator and chill for 30-45 minutes before baking.
+Place the pie dough in the refrigerator and chill for 30-45 minutes before baking.
 This will help the butter in the crust get cold to make a flaky crust once baked.

 Step 12.
 Once the pie has chilled, remove it from the fridge and brush the top of the pie and the crust with the egg wash.
 Use a sharp paring knife to cut several slits in the top of the pie for venting.
 Be sure to make the cuts deep enough to go through the crust and wide enough that they don’t close.
 Sprinkle the pie with coarse sugar, if desired.